-Newly purchased vehicles and electric carts (costing $5,000 or more) received by Fleet Management Services in Parking and Transportation Services are tagged by Fleet Management Services.
-Self-tagging departments are not responsible for tagging these items but must still supply Inventory Services with the tagging detail.
-Note: Attaching property control plates or tags, or otherwise marking capital or controlled items to indicate university ownership is required by state law.
+Newly purchased vehicles and electric carts (costing $5,000 or more) received by University Fleet Operations operating under Parking and Transportation Services are tagged by University Fleet Operations.
+Departments are not responsible for tagging these items but must still supply Inventory Services with the tagging details.

+Note: Attaching property control plates or tags or otherwise marking capital or controlled items to indicate university ownership is required by state law.
 For information about the sale and purchase of vehicles, refer to 16.6.
 Other Transactions Relating to Equipment.

 B. Rent/Purchase - Lease/Purchase - Installment Payment Property items acquired on a rent/purchase, lease/purchase, or installment payment basis must be added to the departmental inventory at the total value of the purchase when the initial payment is made or when the property has been received.
 These items will be inventoried in the same manner as direct or outright purchases.
 C. Fabrication of Equipment